 To freeze these berries, follow the instructions above for blueberries.
 It’s simple!

 How to Freeze Strawberries

-Before freezing strawberries, you have a little bit of prep work.
-Choose the fully ripe, dark red berries, then wash them and dry well.
-Once they are dry, hull the strawberries and then decide if you would like to freeze them plain or sugared.For plain berries, you can choose to leave them whole, or take the extra step of slicing them before freezing.
-I have a powerful blender, so I generally leave whole unless they are massive, then they get a quick chop.
-Then, spread them out on a baking tray and freeze before transferring into a labeled freezer bag with all the air squeezed out.
+- For plain (without added sugar) berries, you can leave them whole or slice them before freezing.
+I have a powerful blender, so I generally leave them unchanged unless they are massive, then they get a quick chop.
+Then, spread them out on a baking tray and freeze them before transferring them into a labeled freezer bag with all the air squeezed out.